department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/payment-history/discovery-and-research/june-2022-research/conversation-guide.md

 ## Intro - 2 minutes

 Thanks for joining us today!
 My name is Angela and I also have some colleagues on the line who will just be observing and taking notes.
-Today we're going to talk about a new feature we're adding to VA.gov to help Veterans get their most recent details about VA payments and bills.
+Today we're going to talk about a new feature we're adding to VA.gov to help Veterans get their recent details about VA payments and debts.

 Before we start, a few things I want to mention: